-3. Where an account holder has acquired a security interest, or a limited interest other than a security interest, by credit of securities to its securities account under Article 9(4), the non-Convention law determines any limits on the rights described in paragraph 1of this Article.
+3. Where an account holder has acquired a security interest, or a limited interest other than a security interest, by credit of securities to its securities account under Article 11(4), the non-Convention law determines any limits on the rights described in paragraph 1 of this Article.

-Article 8 Measures to enable account holders to receive and exercise rights
+Measures to enable account holders to receive and exercise rights

-1. An intermediary must take appropriate measures to enable its account holders to receive and exercise the rights specified in Article 7(1), but this obligation does not require the relevant intermediary to take any action that is not within its power or to establish a securities account with another intermediary.
+1. An intermediary must take appropriate measures to enable its account holders to receive and exercise the rights specified in Article 9(1).

+2. This Convention does not require the relevant intermediary to establish a securities account with another intermediary or to take any action that is not within its power.